onexianjian/v8wiki/Using-D8.md

 [D8](https://codesearch.chromium.org/chromium/src/v8/src/d8.h?q=d8&sq=package:chromium&l=5) (Debug8) is V8's own minimalist debug shell.

 D8 is useful for running some JavaScript locally or debugging changes you have made to V8.
-A normal V8 build using [GN](Building with GN) for x64 will output a D8 binary in `out.gn/x64.optdebug/d8`.
+A normal V8 build using [[GN|Building with GN]] for x64 will output a D8 binary in `out.gn/x64.optdebug/d8`.
 You can call D8 with the  `--help` argument for more information about usage and flags.

 ## Print to the Command Line